 Lizz Brooks

-×Lizz is from the Tsesk’iye clan of the Tahltan Nation, as well as Chinese on her father’s side and mixed European from her mother’s side.
+Lizz is from the Tsesk’iye clan of the Tahltan Nation, as well as Chinese on her father’s side and mixed European from her mother’s side.
 She has lived within various locations and territories across British Columbia, but Vancouver Island is where she has called “home” for most of her life.
-She wears many hats as the Program Development Coordinator at Indigenous Perspectives Society, where she works closely with training curriculum development, connects with contracting organizations, and facilitates trainings focused around allyship.
-An active member within the performing arts community, Lizz regularly shares space and facilitates conversations focused around decolonization within the arts and guidance for fostering space for individuals from marginalized communities.
-She is passionate about uplifting and empowering others while continuing to learn about Indigenous Sovereignty, equal rights, visibility, and history.
+She wears many hats as the Program Development Project Lead, where she oversees curriculum development, social enterprise projects, and facilitates trainings focused around allyship.
+An active member within the performing arts community, Lizz regularly shares space and facilitates conversations focused around decolonizing the arts and provides guidance for fostering space for individuals from marginalized communities.
+She is passionate about uplifting and empowering others while advocating for Indigenous Sovereignty, intersectional human rights, visibility, and understanding history.

 Aaron Nickol